chronologicaldot/CopperLang/README.md

 * Copper.h
 * Copper.cpp

-In addition, there is a EngMsgToStr.h file that contains useful string translations of the engine messages (and it is used in InStreamLogger.h).

 These files themselves have no dependencies, as opposed to the Printer and InStreamLogger files.
+In addition, there is a file called EngMsgToStr.h that contains useful string translations of the messages from the interpreter (and it is used in InStreamLogger.h).

 The basic console application could be build with sh using a build.sh file containing:
 ```bash